archisvaze/capstone-2-backend/Readme.md

 ### Milestone 4 - Work on the accept and cancel functionality of consultations.
 Cancel(notes = "cancelled" ?)
 Estimated Time : 6 hours

+- 4:00pm - started working on CSS for Doctors Home page
 - 5:36pm - worked on CSS for doctor home page to display new appointments.